-I obtained my master in Civil Engineering in 1990 at Delft University of Technology (direction Water Management).
-Since then I have been working in the water sector.
-First at KWR (1990-1999) as project manager in the field of environment, residues and technology.
-In 1999 I joined Waterboard Vechtstromen as project manager “water cycle”.
-From 2004 to mid-2019 I worked in several positions at Wetsus, European centre of excellence for sustainable water technology
+In 1990, I obtained my master's degree in Civil Engineering with a specialization in Water Management from Delft University of Technology.
+Since then, I have been working in the water sector.
+Initially, I worked at KWR from 1990 to 1999 as a project manager in the areas of environment, residues, and technology.
+In 1999, I joined Waterboard Vechtstromen as a project manager focusing on the water cycle.
+From 2004 to mid-2019, I held various positions at Wetsus, European center of excellence for sustainable water technology.